Hick’s Law: Reducing Choices For Interface Design

 Cutting Back On Options For Faster Decision Making

-With people on the go and having limited time, they want a product that’s easy to use.
+People on the go and have limited time want a product that’s easy to use.
 Consumers want a UI that’s simple and provides a good user experience.
 The number of features and the ease of navigation is critical.

-The best way to increase engagement for a product is to eliminate unnecessary items.
-According to Hick’s Law, a person's ability to decide depends on the number of options provided.
+The best way to increase product engagement is to eliminate unnecessary items.
+According to Hick’s Law, a person’s ability to decide depends on the number of options provided.

-For new product managers, offering unlimited options may at first seem the best way to seek a higher ROI.
+For new product managers, offering unlimited options may initially seem the best way to seek a higher ROI.
 However, that is not the case.
-The more options a user is presented with, the longer it takes users to make a decision.
+The more options a user is presented with, the longer it takes them to decide.

-Hick’s law focuses on minimizing choices to reduce the clutter that in turn improves the user experience.
+Hick’s law focuses on minimizing choices to reduce the clutter that, in turn, improves the user experience.
 The purpose of Hick’s law is to reduce the complexity of making decisions.
-Complexity reduces by simplifying the decision-making process.
+Complexity is reduced by simplifying the decision-making process.

 Cutting back on options will lead to faster decisions by users.
 Users enjoy products that save time and get the job done.
 That is a fundamental principle for UX.